ischoeff/spark-devcontainer/README.md

 ### Other files

 There is also python pyspark code avialable in the python folder as a minimal example how to use it.

+### Jupyter Notebooks

+The `notebooks` folder contains Jupyter notebooks for interactive data analysis and exploration using PySpark.

+*   **Setup**: The devcontainer is configured to support Jupyter.
+*   **Usage**: These notebooks provide a way to interactively work with Spark, test code snippets, and visualize data.
+* **Example**: There is a `pyspark_example.ipynb` notebook in the `notebooks` folder.
+It contains a basic example of how to use pyspark in a notebook.

 ## Usage